Legal Blog

 • suicidal and other harmful thoughts or actions

-What about hemp & synthetic marijuana?
+What about Hemp & Synthetic Marijuana?

 While synthetic and traditional drugs remain illegal in Indiana, lawmakers have discussed the potential for the decriminalization and regulation of THC and hemp products.
 This has been pushed as more people look at THC’s possible benefits.